Webflow vs Hubspot cms: 2026 comparison

 - No advanced native marketing automation

-- HubSpot, Brevo, ActiveCampaign, Klaviyo, etc. linked to Webflow forms
+- HubSpot, Brevo, ActiveCampaign, Klaviyo, etc. connected to Webflow forms

 - No-code automation tools (Zapier, Make…)

-- Great for collecting leads, but nurturing is done elsewhere
+- Great for lead capture, but nurturing happens elsewhere

 HubSpot CMS: